Panel show

-A panel show or panel game is a radio or television game show in which a panel of celebrities participates.
+A panel show or panel game is a radio or television game show in which a panel of celebrities participate.
 Celebrity panelists may compete with each other, such as on The News Quiz; facilitate play by non-celebrity contestants, such as on Match Game and Blankety Blank; or do both, such as on Wait Wait Don't Tell Me.
-The genre can be traced to 1938, when Information Please debuted on U.S. radio.
+The genre can be traced to 1938, when Information Please debuted on American radio.
 The earliest known television panel show is Play the Game, a charades show in 1946.
 The modern trend of comedy panel shows can find early roots with Stop Me If You've Heard This One in 1939 and Can You Top This? in 1940.
 While panel shows were more popular in the past in the U.S., they are still very common in the United Kingdom.

 Format

 While many early panel shows stuck to the traditional quiz show format in which celebrities tried to get the right answers and win, the primary goal of modern panel shows is to entertain the audience with comedy, with the game or quiz structure providing subjects for the comedians to joke about.
 Panel shows also feature comedic banter, friendly ribbing and camaraderie among the panelists.
 Scoring is often deemphasised in panel shows.
 The American version of Whose Line Is It Anyway? acknowledged this with the introduction, "Welcome to Whose Line Is It Anyway, the show where everything's made up and the points don't matter."
 QIs opaque scoring system is purportedly a mystery even to its creator, I'm Sorry I Haven't A Clue dispenses with points altogether, and many other shows mention points only occasionally or at the end, instead of continuously displaying scores in front of players.

 Panel shows can have any number of themes.
 Many are topical and satirical, such as Wait Wait...
-Don't Tell Me!, Have I Got News for You, The News Quiz and Mock The Week.
+Don't Tell Me!, Have I Got News for You, The News Quiz and Mock the Week.
 8 Out of 10 Cats is based on opinion polling; What's My Line? is about occupations; Never Mind the Buzzcocks and Face the Music center on music; A League of Their Own, A Question of Sport and They Think It's All Over are sports-themed; Was It Something I Said?, Quote...
-Unquote and Who Said That? feature quotations; My Word! involves wordplay; I've Got a Secret is about secrets; To Tell The Truth and Would I Lie to You? deal with lies; and It Pays to Be Ignorant and I'm Sorry I Haven't A Clue are parodies.
+Unquote and Who Said That? feature quotations; My Word! involves wordplay; I've Got a Secret is about secrets; To Tell the Truth, Would I Lie to You? and The Unbelievable Truth deal with lies; and It Pays to Be Ignorant and I'm Sorry I Haven't a Clue are parodies.

 Some panel shows are variations of classic parlor games.
-Twenty Questions is based on the parlor game of the same name, Give Us a Clue is modelled after Charades, and Call My Bluff and Balderdash are based on Fictionary.
+Twenty Questions is based on the parlor game of the same name, Give Us a Clue is modelled after charades, and Call My Bluff and Balderdash are based on fictionary.

 Frequently, a panel show features recurring panelists or permanent team captains, and some panelists appear on multiple panel shows.
 Most shows are recorded before a studio audience.